Marwolaeth/polychoric/README.md

 ### Handling mixed variable types

-The `polycorr()` function is currently limited in its flexibility as it only provides polychoric estimation for ordinal variables and does not support biserial or polyserial estimation for mixed ordinal and continuous variables.
+The `cor_polychoric()` function is currently limited in its flexibility as it only provides polychoric estimation for ordinal variables and does not support biserial or polyserial estimation for mixed ordinal and continuous variables.
 The function does, however, attempt to recognise potentially non-discrete variables, allowing for up to 10 levels, like in [World Values Survey](https://www.worldvaluessurvey.org/wvs.jsp)